December 25. Kazinform's timeline of major events

 Christmas Day

-Christmas is one of the main Christian festivities and an official holiday in more than 100 countries around the world.
-It is observed on the 25th of December.
+The Western Christian Church and some Eastern Christian Churches celebrate Christmas on the 25th of December.
+It is one of the crucial Christian festivities and also an official holiday in more than 100 countries.

 EVENTS

-2006 – Akhmet Zhubanov, a 26-minute documentary, is premiered in Almaty.
-It features known and unknown pages of his life.
-Akhmet Zhubanov is the soviet music historian, composer, conductor, people’s artist of Kazakh SSR, academician if the Science Academy of Kazakh SSR.
+2006 – A premiere of a 26-minute documentary ‘Akhmet Zhubanov’ is held in Almaty city.
+The documentary is filmed in Almaty, Astana, and Paris and depicts the unknown pages of Zhubanov’s life.

-2012 – Astana becomes the laureate of the V contest of CIS and EurAsEC urban practices The city you want to live in held in Moscow as part of the international forum Megacities: XXI century: city and children.
+2012 - The ceremony to launch commissioning works at the factory manufacturing photovoltaic modules of Astana Solar LLP, a subsidiary of Kazatomprom NAC JSC, takes place in Astana.
+On the first solar cell, First President-Elbasy Nursultan Nazarbayev makes the entry «The First Kazakhstan Module.
+Congratulations!
+N.Nazarbayev.»

-2014 – President of Kazakhstan Nursultan Nazarbayev establishes the Order of Labor Glory.
+2014 – First President of Kazakhstan-Elbasy Nursultan Nazarbayev establishes the Order of Labor Glory.
+A holder of all three classes of the Order shall be equal to a Hero of Labor.

-2015 - Kazpost JSC releases a postage stamp dated to the Astana EXPO 2017 International Specialized Exhibition.
+2015 - Kazpost JSC issues a postage stamp dedicated to the Astana EXPO 2017 International Specialized Exhibition.

-2017 – Kazakh chess player Dinara Saduakasova is named the 2017 best female chess player in Asia at the 4th annual Asian Chess Excellence Awards in the United Arab Emirates.
+2017 – Kazakhstani chess player Dinara Saduakasova is named the 2017 best chess player in Asiaat the 4th annual Asian Chess Excellence Awards in the United Arab Emirates.

-2019 – Na grani (On the edge) feature film directed by Kazakhstan’s Aldiyar Bairakimov is awarded the Critics Prize at the Olympia International Film Festival held in Greece.
+2018 - The Council of Young Scientists is founded in Kazakhstan.
+Its mission is to develop proposals on how to implement the state policy in scientific, scientific and technologic activities and commercialization of research and development deliverables as related to issues concerning activities of young scientists.

-2020 – The Abai’s Special Room opens at the scientific museum in the city of Çorum, Turkey on the occasion of the 175th anniversary of great Kazakh thinker, poet Abai.
-Besides, the Abai Park also unveils there.
+2019 – Kazakh film Na grani (On the edge) by Aldiyar Bairakimov wins the Critics Prize at the Olympia International Film Festival in Greece.